Phishing Attacks

 • November 2023: Florence Finance lost $1.45M USDC to the same technique.

-Over 270 million address poisoning attempts have been detected across Ethereum and BNB Chain, with $83 million in confirmed losses.
+Published address-poisoning research counts over 270 million attempts across Ethereum and BNB Chain, and $83 million in confirmed losses.

 3. Frontend Hijacking